 - utilizing data for continuous quality improvement

-In addition, and much aligned to our mission, CMS is requiring a gradual implementation of electronic patient-reported outcomes (ePROs).
+Much aligned to our mission, CMS is requiring a gradual implementation of electronic patient-reported outcomes (ePROs).

 Dr. Ethan Basch, a pioneer in oncology ePROs and Carevive’s Scientific Advisory Board Director stated, “It is laudable that electronic PROs are a foundational tenet of the proposed OCF alternative payment model.
 This is the fruition of research showing clinical and utilization benefits when PROs are integrated into clinical oncology practice.”

-A 766-patient study led by Ethan Basch, published in the Journal of Clinical Oncology and Journal of the American Medical Association, showed improvements in quality of life and adherence to therapy, reductions in hospitalizations and ER admissions and improved survival for patients using a patient-reported symptom monitoring system similar to Carevive’s PROmpt® product.
+A 766-patient study led by Ethan Basch, published in the Journal of Clinical Oncology and Journal of the American Medical Association, showed improvements in quality of life and adherence to therapy, reductions in hospitalizations and ER admissions, and improved survival for patients using a patient-reported symptom monitoring system similar to Carevive’s PROmpt® product.

 Carevive supports EHR data and embedded workflow integration to enable clinician users to leverage Carevive ePRO technologies in the context of patients’ electronic health records.